Five9DeveloperProgram/.github/profile/README.md

 # DISCLAIMER

-These repository contain sample code which is **not an official Five9 resource**.
-It is intended solely for educational and illustrative purposes to demonstrate possible ways to interact with Five9 APIs.
+These repositories contain sample code which is **not an official Five9 resource**.
+They are intended solely for educational and illustrative purposes to demonstrate possible ways to interact with Five9 APIs.

 Under the MIT License: